Certified Financial Planner: Education requirements

 The candidate must have a bachelor's degree (or higher), or its equivalent in any discipline, from an accredited college or university.
 The bachelor's degree requirement may be completed after passing the CFP exam (within five years) and is not a requirement to be eligible to take the CFP Board Certification Examination.
 As a first step to the present CFP certification criteria, students must master a curriculum of approximately 100 topics on financial planning.

 Individuals holding professional designations pre-approved by the CFP Board, which include attorneys, Certified Public Accountants (CPAs), Chartered Certified Accountants (CCAs), Chartered Accountants (CAs), Chartered Wealth Managers (CWMs), Chartered Life Underwriters (CLUs), Chartered Financial Consultants (ChFCs), and Chartered Financial Analysts (CFAs) are all entitled to register for and take the exam without having to complete the education requirements, by using the CFP-board's "challenge" status.
 PhDs in business or economics are also exempted from the educational requirements.

-Individuals who seek to challenge the CFP certification exam are required to take a financial planning capstone course before sitting for the exam.
+Individuals who seek to challenge the CFP certification exam must take a financial planning capstone course before sitting for the exam.

 Foreign degrees may be substituted for a U.S. degree if they receive equivalency from a third-party organization.
 The CFP Board began requiring a college education in 2008.
-In the early years for the first 25,000 CFP members, candidates could take the five courses and achieve certification without a comprehensive exam.
+In the early years, for the first 25,000 CFP members, candidates could take the five courses and achieve certification without a comprehensive exam.
 In 1991 a comprehensive exam became required for new students.